Windows 10 Multiple Backups, 4 Ways Are Here

-Windows 10 multiple scheduled backup with Task Scheduler
+Method 3: Windows 10 multiple scheduled backup with Task Scheduler

 Always manually changing backup location or user account may be too annoying.
-Luckily, you can use Windows Task Scheduler to run multiple scheduled backup task automatically.
+Luckily, you can use Windows Task Scheduler to run multiple scheduled backup tasks automatically.
 You can set each scheduled backup with a different backup target location.